vijithanaik29-cloud/movie-reviews-app/README.md

-# 🎬 ATS Score Analysis — Movie Plot Finder
+# 🎬 Movie Plot Finder

 A Streamlit web app that fetches **movie plots** directly from Wikipedia.
 Users can search for any movie and instantly read its full **Plot** section or a short summary if the plot is not available.